vijaybheda/empirical/README.md

 # Automated Android and iOS App Build Script

 This script automates the build process for Android and iOS apps, generating APKs and IPAs respectively.
 It utilizes Flutter for cross-platform development and jq for JSON processing.
+The script now automatically increments the build number in pubspec.yaml with each build and includes OS-specific behavior.

 ## Prerequisites